lvgl/lvgl/docs/widgets/table.rst

 Scroll
 ------

-If the label’s width or height is set to :c:macro:`LV_SIZE_CONTENT` that size will be used to show the whole table in the respective direction.
+If the label's width or height is set to :c:macro:`LV_SIZE_CONTENT` that size will be used to show the whole table in the respective direction.
 E.g.
 :cpp:expr:`lv_obj_set_size(table, LV_SIZE_CONTENT, LV_SIZE_CONTENT)`
 automatically sets the table size to show all the columns and rows.

-If the width or height is set to a smaller number than the “intrinsic” size then the table becomes scrollable.
+If the width or height is set to a smaller number than the "intrinsic" size then the table becomes scrollable.

 Events